cyoukaikai/Retraining/README.md

 ## Training base models using training data
 There are two issues related to training a number of DNNs for the compared enesmble learning methods.

-Issue 1). efficiently training DNNs
+1). efficiently training DNNs
-Issue 2). preparing the training data for Bagging, AdaBoost, ECOC, N-ary ECOC
+2). preparing the training data for Bagging, AdaBoost, ECOC, N-ary ECOC

 For Issue 1, Caffe is originally designed for training a single DNN rather than training a number of DNNs.
 Let N_M be the number of models to train for an ensmble learning method.
 When $N_M$ is large (e.g., $N_M$ = 100), manully training N_M DNNs may not be a good idea.